Food and drink prohibitions: Kangaroo

+Kangaroo meat has long been a significant part of some indigenous Australian diets.
+Kangaroo meat was legalised for human consumption in South Australia in 1980, though in other states it could only be sold as pet food until 1993.
+Kangaroos, along with most other native Australian animals, are protected under Australian law on a state and federal level, but licences to kill kangaroos can be acquired for hunting or culling purposes.
+Though kangaroo meat was once unpopular with modern Australians, it has become a lot more popular in recent years due to its reputation as a low-fat and low-emission meat, and can be found in most supermarkets.

-Kangaroo meat is banned in the U.S. state of California.
-The ban was first imposed in 1971; a moratorium was put in place in 2007, allowing the importation of the meat, but the ban was re-enacted in 2015.
+Kangaroo meat is illegal in California.
+The ban was first imposed in 1971; a moratorium was put in place in 2007, allowing the importation of the meat, but the ban was re-implemented in 2015.
+Kangaroo meat is also not considered biblically kosher by Jews or Adventists.
+However, it is considered halal according to Muslim dietary standards, because kangaroos are herbivorous.

 Living animals

 Islamic law, Judaic law (including Noahide Law), and some laws of some Christians forbid any portion that is cut from a live animal (Genesis 9:4, as interpreted in the Talmud, Sanhedrin 59a).
-Judaism restricts this prohibition to land animals and birds; fish do not require kosher slaughter, but must first be killed before being eaten.
 However, in the case of a ben pekuah where a live offspring is removed from the mother's womb, these restrictions do not apply.
+Eating oysters raw, ikizukuri, and other similar cases would be considered a violation of this in Jewish law.

 Examples of the eating of animals that are still alive include eating live seafood, such as "raw oyster on the half shell" and ikizukuri (live fish).
 Sashimi using live animals has been banned in some countries.
-Practices such as Ikizukuri are prohibited in Judaism under the law forbidding unnecessary pain to animals.
-However, oysters and clams are not classified as animals according to halakha (Jewish religious law) and thus may be eaten raw by non-Jews according to the Noahide laws.